abdelmajidk/flyer-hartwig-qtl-reanalysis/README.md

 ## Data availability

-The archived genotype and phenotype matrices analyzed in this study are not included in this repository and are not publicly available for redistribution.
+The archived genotype and phenotype matrices analyzed in this study are provided in `data/raw/`.

+The repository therefore contains the primary analytical inputs, computational notebooks, and principal derived outputs associated with the study.

-Publicly available Wm82.gnm6 soybean marker and gene-model resources used for physical anchoring and genome annotation were obtained from SoyBase.
+Publicly available Wm82.gnm6 soybean marker and gene-model resources used for independent physical anchoring and genome annotation were obtained from SoyBase and are documented in the repository but are not redistributed here.

 ## Reproducibility

-The notebooks document the computational procedures used in the published analysis.
-Because the underlying archived genotype and phenotype matrices cannot be redistributed, this repository provides computational transparency but does not constitute a fully self-contained reproduction package.
+The Jupyter notebooks document the computational workflow from source-data quality control through linkage-map reconstruction, QTL analysis, physical localization, candidate-gene analysis, and generation of manuscript figures and tables.

+Software versions used for the final analyses are recorded in `requirements.txt`.

 ## Citation

 A version of this repository corresponding to the published study will be permanently archived in Zenodo and assigned a DOI.